Ginthom/ginfin/README.md

 Lines that cross each other will be joined together on the screen.
 This makes for a smoother look.
-Unfortunately so far, edges look as litle onky, as the lines are joined with 4-way-pieces (UTF-8: U+256d).
+Unfortunately so far, edges look a little wonky, as the lines are joined with 4-way-pieces (UTF-8: U+256d).
 This will be changed in the future.